vvillee/places/README.md

 Overview
 --------

-This application displays the places nearby you on a map.
+This application displays places nearby you on a map.
 It is easy to use with mobile or desktop browser.
-As the administrator you may configure the places and their location.
+As an administrator you may configure the places and their location.

 Instructions For User
 ---------------------

-1. Go to the URL
+1. Go to application URL
 2. Select your location (if not located automatically)
-3. View the route from your location to the nearest place
+3. Application shows you a route from your location to the nearest place

 Instruction For Developer
 -------------------------